Celebrating our clients: Priory Direct

 It will be shortly introducing a fully electric 7.5-tonne lorry into its fleet in Kent, an expansion programme to include a new warehouse and distribution hub in the Midlands, and still has further to go to fully eliminate all single-use plastics.
 It is also looking to adopt B-Corp status.

-Accountants, business and financial advisers have been a key partner in Priory Direct’s transformative journey, as Josh explains.
+Accountants, business and wealth advisers have been a key partner in Priory Direct’s transformative journey, as Josh explains.

 “Our business is an unlisted PLC, meaning that we must have an audit every year.
 But that audit is more than just a statutory requirement.
 Kreston Reeves’ work on the audit has instilled good financial discipline that has helped support double-digit growth over the past decade.
 The need for strong financial and management information is critical.